bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 get close to a 100% acceptance rate?
 How about one where you don't need to throw away any samples (Step 4 from MH algorithm above)?
 Sounds too good to be true doesn't it?
 Yes, yes it is too good to be true, but we can *sort of* get there with Hamiltonian Monte Carlo!
-But first an explanation of Hamiltonian Dynamics.
+But let's not get ahead of ourselves, let's first start with an explanation of Hamiltonian Dynamics.

 Hamiltonian Mechanics
 =====================

 Before we dive into Hamiltonian dynamics, let's do a quick review of high school physics with Newton's second law of motion to understand how we can use it to describe the motion of (macroscopic) objects.
-Then we'll move onto a more abstract method of describing these systems with Lagrangian mechanics.
+Then we'll move on to a more abstract method of describing these systems with Lagrangian mechanics.
 Finally, we'll move on to Hamiltonian mechanics (and its approximations), which can be considered as a modification of Lagrangian mechanics.
-We'll see that these concepts are not as scary as they sound as long as we remember some calculus and how to solve some relatively simple differential equations.
+We'll see that these concepts are not as scary as they sound, as long as we remember some calculus and how to solve some relatively simple differential equations.

 Classical Mechanics